-The modern work world looks significantly different than it did fifteen years ago (or even five years ago).
-The emergence of advanced digital technologies has dramatically changed both customer and employee expectations, while successive crises like the 2008 financial recession and the COVID-19 pandemic have forced companies to stay on their toes and learn to react in real-time.
+The modern world looks significantly different than it did only five years ago.
+The emergence of a smarter, more connected world has dramatically changed both customer and employee expectations, while successive crises like the COVID-19 pandemic and uncertain economy have forced companies to stay on their toes and learn to react in real-time.

-What makes a successful leader in the modern work world?
+What are the best qualities of a leader in the modern work world?

-The following leadership traits are among the chief qualities that constitute great leadership in today's business environment.
+Here’s why these leadership traits are among the chief qualities that constitute great leadership in today’s business environment:

 Roughly 9 out of 10 employees see a link between job satisfaction and empathetic leadership, according to a survey from EY.
 Empathy refers to the ability to emotionally understand what other people feel and to see things from their point of view.
-Empathetic leaders are able to examine circumstances from the perspective of others and understand their thoughts, feelings, and attitudes toward a given situation.
-Empathy is critical to good leadership because it creates an open and psychologically safe environment that lets each team member express their authentic self free from judgment.
+Empathetic leaders can examine circumstances from the perspective of others and understand their thoughts, feelings, and attitudes toward a given situation.
+Empathy is critical to good leadership because it creates an open and psychologically safe environment that lets each team member express their authentic self, free from judgment.

 - Empathetic workplaces make each employee feel valued, respected, and safe, which is important to satisfaction and engagement.